ibm-cloud-docs/fortigate-10g/getting-started.md

 {:important: .important}
 {:download: .download}

-# Getting started With Fortigate Security Appliance 10Gbps
+# Getting started with Fortigate Security Appliance 10Gbps
 {: #getting-started}

 The FortiGate Security Appliance (FSA) 10Gbps is a hardware firewall that can be configured to protect traffic on multiple VLANs for both public and private networks.